elmfrain/code-node-docs/src/modules/uart.md

 Reading this register will return the status of the UART module and clear the `IRQ`, `OVERRUN_ERROR`, `FRAME_ERROR`, and `PARITY_ERROR` flags.

+Writing to this register will trigger a software reset, which will clear all flags and reset the module's configuration to default.
 ### Status Flags
 * `IRQ` - **Interrupt Request**: This flag is set when the UART module has finished transmitting or receiving data if their respective interrupt enable bits are set in the **UARTCMD** register.
 If this flag is set, the `IRQ` line of the processor will be held `LOW` until the flag is cleared.